StefanWallin/imganom/README.md

 Current Status
 ==============
+* <code>2012-09-19</code> Sinatra up and running with basic Warden authentication.
+Next up is going to be redis storage for users and roles.
 * <code>2012-08-29:</code> URL Routing with Sinatra is working.
 Small naive test suite is rolling.
 All logic is dummy functions.
 Installation of pdiff in dev env initiated.
 The API specification is updated with API-keys
 * <code>2012-08-22:</code> This project is just started as of 2012-08-22.
 The only asset currently existing is this project outline.
 Leave a comment on it if you have any opinions!